 Overall, think sensibly about how much you’ll be using your weed eater and what kind of weight you’re going to be comfortable carrying around with you.

-Gas weed eaters can be very noisy, meaning you may have to wear noise-protection headphones if you’re going to use one.
+Gas weed eaters can be very noisy, meaning you have to wear noise-protection headphones if you’re going to use them.

 Though gas-powered weed eaters are great at slashing through thick grass and shrubbery, they tend to make an awful racket while doing so.

 While this can be enough to give you a headache, or at least make tending to your lawn a pretty miserable experience, protecting yourself could be as simple as wearing a pair of protective safety headphones built for outdoor use.

 The bigger issue might be keeping peace with your neighbors.
 If you live near other families, then you might want to keep noise pollution at a minimum and opting for quieter garden machinery.

 Protecting your hearing isn’t the only safety concern you’ll need to deal with.